biojiang/ccne/README.md

 # ccne: Carbapenemase-encoding gene Copy Number Estimator
 # Introduction
-Carbapenemase-encoding gene Copy Number Estimator (ccne) is a tool to estimate the copy number of carbapenemase-encoding gene.
-It uses housekeeping gene as the reference and compares the count of reads that mapped to carbapenemase-encoding genes with the count of reads that mapped to the reference gene.
+Carbapenemase-encoding gene Copy Number Estimator (ccne) is a tool to estimate the copy number of AMR genes.
+It uses housekeeping gene as the reference and compares the count of reads that mapped to AMR genes with the count of reads that mapped to the reference gene.
 # Quick start
 ```
-$ ccne --carb KPC-2 --sp Kp --in File.list --out result.txt
+$ ccne --amr KPC-2 --sp Kpn --in File.list --out result.txt
 All finished!
 Enjoy!

 $ ls